-ETSU Organizations and Departments that deal with Multicultural Issues
+ETSU Organizations and Departments supporting the Multicultural Focus -

 The African and African American Studies Program at ETSU is committed to promoting scholarship, public service, and intellectual growth.
 The program is dedicated to providing undergraduate and graduate courses in the social sciences and humanities.
 Also, part of its mission is to prepare students for careers in a variety of fields, such as education, law, journalism, administrative work, business, social work, museums, and politics.

 The Center for Appalachian Studies and Services at East Tennessee State University was established in 1984 as a Tennessee Distinguished Center of Excellence.
 In 1986 the Center was named one of the top five centers in the state, and it became recognized as an Accomplished Center of Excellence in 1987.
 The Center documents and showcases Appalachia's past, celebrates its cultural heritage, and promotes an understanding of the influences that shape its identity.

 To provide services and promote an accessible environment which allows people with disabilities an equal opportunity for participation in educational and other campus activities.